Uniswap/docs/docs/sdk/v3/guides/01-background.md

 Cryptocurrency applications often work with very small fractions of tokens.
 As a result, high precision is very important.
 To ensure precision is upheld, the `CurrencyAmount` class helps store exact values as fractions as well as utilizing [JSBI](https://github.com/GoogleChromeLabs/jsbi) for compatibility across the web.
 To display these amounts nicely to users, additional work is sometimes required.

-### Tokens
+### Currency

-ERC20 Tokens and ETH vary in their relative value, so storage of these can also vary for precision reasons.
-The `Token` class allows your application to define the number of decimals needed for each currency along with the currency's address, symbol, and name.
+The `Currency` class can represent both native currency (ETH) and an ERC20 `Token`.
+Currencies vary in their relative value, so the `Token` class allows your application to define the number of decimals needed for each currency along with the currency's address, symbol, and name.